mit-enclaves/argos-monitor/design/010-trusted-runtime-bricks.md

 - Switching between user and kernel code
 - Tyche calls (enclave attestation)

 Bricks will have small startup routine to setup interrupts before giving control to user part of the enclave.

+## Done

+So far, things that were implemented in Bricks
+- Setting up IDT and GDT using x86_64 crate
+- Setting up system calls using x86_64 crate
+- Syscalls
+    - PRINT syscall - being able to print text from the enclave.
+It is implemented as RPC to untrusted part
+    - WRITE syscall -  being able to write some number of bytes to shared buffer
+    - READ syscall - being able to read some number of bytes from shared buffer
+    - ATTEST ENCLAVE - being able to call Tyche to do the attestation, same what we did for the attestation example
+    - GATE CALL - giving up control to untrusted part, can be removed, it has no specific purpose except for debugging
+- Profiles - deciding behaviour in compile-time using custom flags
+    - System calls profiles
+    - Interrupts profiles
+    - Exceptions profiles

+## TODO

+- Memory management
+- Fixing interrupts globally, not just trt related

 ## Graphical overview